stggh/PyDiatomic/README.rst

 Installation
 ------------

-PyDiatomic requires Python 3.5 (*), numpy and scipy.
+PyDiatomic requires Python 3.6 (*), numpy, scipy and periodictable.
 If you don't already have Python, we recommend an "all in one" Python package such as the `Anaconda Python Distribution <https://www.continuum.io/downloads>`_, which is available for free.

 Download the latest version from github ::